fsprojects/.github/README.md

 * **Policy adjustment** - These policies may be adjusted by fsprojects backup admins at any time.
 Notice will be given via a pull request to this file.

-* Current fsprojects backup admins are Sergey Tihon and Don Syme.